 Key statistics:

-- 15% of Amazon employees are Certified Nurse Assistants.
+15% of Amazon employees are Certified Nurse Assistants, reflecting the company’s healthcare and wellness focus

-- The top five employee certifications at Amazon are:
+The top five employee certifications at Amazon include:

 - Certified Nurse Assistant